neuhalje/notmuch-task/README.rst

 ****************

 * FIX Linter
-* Transaction with task and notmuch incl. locking
+* Transaction with task and notmuch incl. lockingline le
 * Mails with non-utf-8 charset
 * Virtual folder to include tasks in mutt (??)
 (FUSE?)
 * Messages without subject